-Google Cloud SQL is a MySQL database that lives in Google Cloud and doesn’t require any software installation and maintenance since it is provided as a service by Google Cloud so it’s maintained, managed and administered by Google Cloud itself.
-Just as regular MySQL database, Google Cloud SQL also lets you create, modify, configure and utilize a relational database.
+Google Cloud SQL is a MySQL database that lives in Google Cloud and doesn’t require any software installation and maintenance since it is provided as a service by Google Cloud so it’s maintained, managed, and administered by Google Cloud itself.
+Just like a regular MySQL database, Google Cloud SQL also lets you create, modify, configure and utilize a relational database.

 Check out Intellipaat Google Cloud Certification Training to get ahead in your career!